qiting-tan/qiting-tan.github.io/index.md

 <!-- EXPERIENCE Section Starts -->
 ### EXPERIENCE
 <!-- Add your details -->
-##### BOSTON CONSULTING GROUP
+##### Marshall Cavendish Education Pte Ltd
-SENIOR ANALYST<br>
+Editor<br>
-June-2019 to Present: 1 year 10 Months
+March-2020 to Feb 2021: 1 year

-ROLE: Data Scientist/ Machine Learning Engineer/ AI Consultant
+ROLE: Mathematics Editor
-UNIT: BCG GAMMA
+UNIT:Editorial

 Working on various analytics based cases that facilitates clients for next-generation AI strategy.
 Involved in asset building while applying scientific algorithms on a huge amount of text, time-series data, images and other forms of unstructured data.